Over 10 Easy Ways to Reduce Energy Consumption in Your Home

 Well basically some older devices such as video recorders may lose their time and date setting on the display.
 Newer devices often have a back up battery which preserves the time.

-Satellite and terrestrial decoder boxes may take anything between 10 and 30 seconds to scan and save channel settings when re-powered.
+Satellite and terrestrial decoder boxes may take anything between 10 and 30 seconds to boot and scan channels when re-powered, so they're unresponsive to the remote control.

 Could You Be Bothered Saving Energy?